When was the last time you wrote a blog post that truly engaged readers?

 Some of the key things to web writing:

 - Use italics and bold for emphasis.

 - Add bullet and numbered lists.

 - Section topics using sub-headings.

-People aren’t going to read a blog full of long sentences, fancy vocabulary, and chunky paragraphs.
+People aren’t going to be engaged enough to read a blog full of long sentences, fancy vocabulary, and chunky paragraphs.
 They just aren’t.
 The web is a place to get the most information in the least amount of time.
 Help your readers achieve that, and you’ve won.

 I’ll only believe it if I see it for myself.